2020PB/police-brutality/all-locations.md

 Police met the protestors with immediate violence.
 An account states police encircled the protestors, preventing any exit, then beat protestors with shields and batons.
 Police pepper-sprayed protestors as well.
 The account additionally states police ripped off her friend's glasses and mask to pepper-spray her.

-tags: beat, batons, pepepr-spray, spray, shield
+tags: beat, batons, pepepr-spray, spray, shield, protestor

 id: dc-dc-17